allie-rae/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM stands for the Document Object Model.
+It is an applciation programming interface (API) used to access and manipulate HTML through the use of JavaScript (it is not the same thing as JavaScript, it just uses JavaScript).
+Through the DOM, programmers can build documents and add and delete content in documents.

 2. What is an event?

+It is when a user interacts with a webpage in some way, such as: clicking a link, copying content, dragging content, pausing media, etc.

 3. What is an event listener?

+An event listener is a function that waits for an event to occur and reacts when the event does occur.

 4. Why would we convert a NodeList into an Array?

+Nodelists are similar to arrays, but are not arrays.
+This means that not all array methods can be used on them.
+If you convert a nodelist into an array, however, you can use all array methods, such as `.map` on what used to be the nodelist.

 5. What is a component?

+Components are reusable, custom elements that are made apart from your other code so that they can be copied and reused if needed.

 ### Git Set up